- Garden / Landscaping / Patio — 255

 You should start by drilling a small pilot hole and some metal prick or a coat hanger to feel the inside of the hole.
 This can let you know whether the area is free from any existing wiring or not.

 If you don’t find any existing wiring, then you can move ahead and enlarge the hole.

-Now go the end point or basement, and again drill a hole which will act as the outlet.
+Now go to the endpoint or basement, and again drill a hole that will act as the outlet.